ONSdigital/dp-python-tools/dpytools/config/README.md

 ```

-After it is instantiated, we want to be able to access the config's values using its class
-attributes with this notation:
+After it is instantiated, we can access the config's values using its class attributes with this notation:

 config.server.value